 Chris A. Deter

 Having graduated in 199?, John won a prestigious fellowship to study paleoanthropology under Dr. Wolpoff at the University of Michigan-Ann Arbor.
-He is now an Associate Professor at the University of Wisconsin-Madison, and is recognized as one of the world's foremost authorities on Neandertals.
+He is now Vilas-Borghesi Distinguished Achievement Professor of Anthropology at the University of Wisconsin-Madison, and is recognized as one of the world's foremost authorities on Neandertals.
 He also is a key researcher into recently discovered Homo naledi finds in the Rising Star cave system in South Africa.
 Check out Dr. Hawks amazing paleoanathropology weblog.

 Jenny [Schrag] James